What to do when an employee starts under the Real Time Information (RTI) reporting system

 C. They have another job or receive a state or occupational pension.

-Please note that where the employee left their last job before 6 April 2017, the employee must choose the starter declaration category themselves (rather than you doing it as explained above).
-This information from your employee needs to be recorded (you can use HMRC’s Starter Checklist on GOV.UK to do this or they can provide this in a way that best suits you, for example in an email, on your own stationery – it is up to you to decide whether or not you need a signature) and kept safe for the current and previous three tax years.
-See our record keeping section here for more information.
+Please note that where the employee left their last job before 6 April 2018, the employee must choose the starter declaration category themselves (rather than you doing it as explained above).
+This information from your employee needs to be recorded (you can use HMRC’s Starter Checklist to do this or they can provide this in a way that best suits you, for example in an email, on your own stationery – it is up to you to decide whether or not you need a signature) and kept safe for the current and previous three tax years.
+See our record keeping section for more information.

 If you are an online filer, all the relevant information about your new employee will be extracted from your payroll system and sent to HMRC in a Full Payment Submission (FPS) the first time you pay them.